Sailing: Point of sail

 A sailing craft's ability to derive power from the wind depends on the point of sail it is on—the direction of travel under sail in relation to the true wind direction over the surface.
 The principal points of sail roughly correspond to 45° segments of a circle, starting with 0° directly into the wind.
 For many sailing craft, the arc spanning 45° on either side of the wind is a "no-go" zone, where a sail is unable to mobilize power from the wind.
 Sailing on a course as close to the wind as possible—approximately 45°—is termed "close-hauled".
 At 90° off the wind, a craft is on a "beam reach".
 At 135° off the wind, a craft is on a "broad reach".
 At 180° off the wind (sailing in the same direction as the wind), a craft is "running downwind".

 In points of sail that range from close-hauled to a broad reach, sails act substantially like a wing, with lift predominantly propelling the craft.
-In points of sail from a broad reach to down wind, sails act substantially like a parachute, with drag predominantly propelling the craft.
+In points of sail from a broad reach to downwind, sails act substantially like a parachute, with drag predominantly propelling the craft.
 For craft with little forward resistance, such as ice boats and land yachts, this transition occurs further off the wind than for sailboats and sailing ships.

 Wind direction for points of sail always refers to the true wind—the wind felt by a stationary observer.
 The apparent wind—the wind felt by an observer on a moving sailing craft—determines the motive power for sailing craft.